 - 2.6.a.
 Clinical pharmacy services are based on an assessment of patient care needs; - 2.6.b.
 Pharmacists are members on interdisciplinary teams in patient care areas; - 2.6.c.
 Pharmacists are responsible and accountable for pursuing optimal medication-related patient care outcomes; - 2.6.d.
 Pharmacists are responsible for identification of patient specific medication-related problems, including but not limited to those related to therapeutic failures, adverse drug reactions, medication errors, inappropriate prescribing; - 2.6.e.
-In collaboration with healthcare teams, pharmacists prospectively develop and implement patient-specific medication therapy and treatment plans; - 2.6.f.
+In collaboration with the healthcare team, pharmacists contribute to prospective development of patient-specific medication therapy and treatment plans; - 2.6.f.
 Pharmacists are responsible for the monitoring of patient response to medication therapy; - 2.6.g.
-Pharmacists provide or participate in hospital-sponsored disease prevention and wellness promotion programs within the hospital, and community (e.g., smoking cessation, weight reduction, immunization, etc.); - 2.6.h.
-Pharmacists provide continuity-of-care services during patient care transitions; - 2.6.i.
-Pharmacists document in the medical record clinically relevant activities, which significantly affect individual patient care.
+Pharmacists participate in disease prevention and wellness promotion programs within the hospital, and community, if possible (e.g., smoking cessation, weight reduction, immunization, etc.); - 2.6.h.
+Pharmacists participate in continuity-of-care processes utilized during patient care transitions; - 2.6.i.
+Pharmacists and residents document in the patient record clinically-relevant activities which significantly impact individual patient care.